ECU Head Football Coach Ruffin McNeill Discusses The Upcoming Navy Game

-Head Football Coach Ruffin McNeill Discusses The Upcoming Navy Game

 Head Football Coach Ruffin McNeill Discusses The Upcoming Tulane Game

-John Wiley is in his fourth season on Ruffin McNeill's staff as East Carolina's associate head coach.
+John Wiley is in his fifth season on Ruffin McNeill's staff as East Carolina's associate head coach.

-Wiley, who also handles a direct position coaching role with the Pirate inside linebackers, closed out an illustrious 19-year tenure at Appalachian State that included seven SoCon titles and 12 FCS post-season appearances when joined the ECU program on Jan.
+Wiley, who also provides a direct positional coaching role with the Pirate inside linebackers, closed out an illustrious 19-year tenure at Appalachian State that included seven Southern Conference titles and 12 FCS post-season appearances when joined the ECU program on Jan.
 25, 2010.

 After inheriting an empty positional cupboard upon his arrival and directing walk-on Dustin Lineback to an 119-tackle season in 2010, Wiley’s tutelage of freshman Jeremy Grove a year later arguably represented the building of what many regard as one of Wiley's top pupils, Jeremy Grove, became one of the most decorated rookie tacklers in school history.
 The latter earned Freshman All-America honors from four publications and was selected Conference USA Freshman-of-the-Year after setting a Pirate first-year record with a team-leading 122 stops, an average of 11.1 per game - good for 10th among all FBS players.

-In addition, Wiley's knowledge and guidance during the implementation of the Pirates' new 3-4 scheme prior to the 2011 campaign allowed ECU to jump 64 places in the FBS total defense rankings when the dust settled in December, allowing 102.
-5 fewer yards per game than the previous season.
+In addition, Wiley provided a leadership role during the implementation of the Pirates’ new 3-4 scheme prior to the 2011 campaign allowed ECU to jump 64 places in the FBS total defense rankings when the dust settled in December, allowing 102.5 fewer yards per game than the previous season.

 In 2012, his corps was responsible for one-third of ECU's forced fumbles (four of 12) and played a key role for a rush defense that ranked fourth in C-USA and among the top 45 percent of all FBS programs.
 While Grove drew plenty of attention from opponent blocking schemes, the sophomore still topped the Pirates with 83 stops and stood among league leaders.